5 Cabo Travel Tips You Need to Know

 If whales aren't on your radar and you're looking for low prices and great weather, we recommend scheduling your visit in either May or June, after the crowds and before the heat.

-Another great reason to visit Cabo is to live the amazing experience of swimming with wild sea lions in the beautiful Espiritu Santo island, in the middle of Sea of Cortez, then you should plan your trip between September and May.
-Take the Sea of Cortez Wildlife & Snorkeling Adventure and discover why Jacques Cousteau called this place the "world's largest aquarium".
+Another great reason to visit Cabo is to live the amazing experience of swimming with wild sea lions in the beautiful Espiritu Santo island, in the middle of the Sea of Cortez, then you should plan your trip between September and May.

 Make sure you book early your Whale Shark Snorkeling tour because it usually gets sold out.